ITC-350-DB-Project/Final-Project/README.md

 ```

 ## Endpoints:
-`/`: will list connection status

-`/apt`: lists all APTs from the database
+`/api/apt`: lists all APTs from the database

-`/apt/{id}`: queries the DB for a specific APT based on APTID
+`/api/apt/{id}`: queries the DB for a specific APT based on APTID

+`/api/admin`: lists all Admins from the database

+`/api/admin/{username}`: lists information about a specific Admin based on AdminUsername